 As is the case in much of the US, owning a car in Nashville is pretty much a necessity.
 Public transport is barely sufficient for those living in the downtown area and central suburbs, as operating hours are limited.

-Another thing that drivers need to bear in mind is the cost of parking which can easily mount up especially if one travels downtown regularly.
-Free street parking can be difficult to come by and parking lots are increasingly expensive the closer you get to city hotspots.
+Another thing that drivers need to bear in mind is the cost of parking, which can easily mount up, especially if one travels downtown regularly.
+Free street parking can be difficult to come by, and parking lots are increasingly expensive the closer you get to city hotspots.

 Walking in Nashville

-Nashville is believed to be one of the least walkable cities in the US.
-Around three quarters of Nashville’s population live in the suburbs where having a car is deemed a necessity.
+Nashville is considered one of the least walkable cities in the US.
+Around three-quarters of Nashville’s population live in the suburbs, where having a car is deemed a necessity.
+Even within some of the suburbs, residents need a car to get to the local grocery store or to drop their kids off at school

 Expat Health Insurance